wp-launchpad/cli/README.md

 - `provider`: Generate a service provider file and attach it to the project.
 - `test`: Generate a test file.
 - `table`: Generate files for adding a new table to the project.
+- `fixture`: Generate a fixture file and attach it to the project.